Home > Tours > Asia Tours > India & Sri Lanka Tours > Everest & Gokyo Lakes Circuit

 Overview

 Book online and enjoy exclusive savings on Exodus 19 Day Everest & Gokyo Lakes Circuit.
 This circular Everest Base Camp trek explores the heart of the Sherpa homeland, from Namche Bazaar to the Gokyo Valley, crossing the glaciated Cho La pass and onto the classic route to Everest Base Camp used by the great climbing parties.
 Allowing ample time for acclimatisation, we can explore this high mountain wilderness, the quieter Gokyo Valley plus the main Everest trails.
-Our goal is Everest Base Camp on the Khumbu Glacier with the chance to climb Kala Pattar (18,190ft/5,545m) for fabulous close-up views...read more of Mount Everest.
+Our goal is Everest Base Camp on the Khumbu Glacier with the chance to climb Kala Pattar (18,192ft/5,545m) for fabulous close-up views of Everest.

 Itinerary

+We have a very early start this morning to drive (approximately four hours) out to Manthali Airport (RHP) where all Lukla flights now operate from.
+We depart our hotel at approximately 3am to ensure arriving in Manthali for in time for the first morning flights to Lukla.
+The hotel will provide a packed breakfast for the journey.
 We fly to the mountain airstrip of Lukla (9,190ft/2,800m), and set off on the first short leg of our trek, heading north up the valley of the Dudh Kosi (Milk River).
 We descend from the small plateau into the forested valley.
 The trail offers tantalising views before reaching the settlement of Phakding, where we spend our first night.
 Stay: Teahouse (altitude: 8,701ft/2,652m) (B).

 Heading out of Phakding, we follow the Dudh Kosi north.
 Today's walk takes us through magnificent forests with glimpses of the mountains ahead.
 We cross the river several times by bridge as we pass through the villages of Benkar, Monzo and Jorsale.
 A final bridge brings us to the foot of the steep climb to Namche.
 Halfway up the ascent, we may get our first glimpse (cloud permitting) of the Everest summit behind the great ridge of Nuptse-Lhotse.